 The guitar in a band can play the melody or accompany it.
 When we accompany a melody we give it support for such to convey meaning to the audience.
 In the accompaniment, we define the groove and harmony of the song.
 In other words we reinforce the melody and give it a purpose by creating a rhythmic and harmonic support.

 Learn to make melodies with chords

-In my guitar classes in Melbourne, Victoria, students learn how to play the chord, or series of chords, of a song as a very identifiable guitar accompaniment.
+In my guitar classes in Sydney, students learn how to play the chord, or series of chords, of a song as a very identifiable guitar accompaniment.
 Students will learn to create a secondary melody, a background melody that we play while the main melody of the song is played.

 I will provide you with rhythmic and chordal tools to create your own spectacular grooves on the guitar.
 Together we will expand your chord knowledge and construct original rhythm guitar grooves using major triads, minor triads and all types of 7th chords.